Article originally appeared on the REMI Network website.

 With rising utility prices, and more water-damage related insurance claims than ever before, the cost of water can no longer be overlooked in condo corporations.

 Proactive and preventative measures can help managers avoid unexpected water costs and offset rising utility rates.
-Paying close attention to water usage, which can now be tracked remotely in real-time using smart sensors, should be part of every property manager’s efforts to reduce operating costs, prevent property damage and decrease maintenance expenses.
+Paying close attention to water usage, which can now be tracked remotely in real-time using smart sensors, should be part of every property manager’s efforts to reduce operating costs, minimize property damage and decrease maintenance expenses.

-To prevent future damage and reduce utility bills, it’s important to identify the source of leaks.
+To help prevent future damage and reduce utility bills, it’s important to identify the source of leaks.
 Some of the most common include: plumbing fixtures such as toilets; appliances such as water softeners and water heaters; and weather-related events such as frozen pipes that burst.

 The single most common source of leaks in multi-residential properties is the toilet.
 But many toilet leaks go undetected until a massive water bill arrives, or are never detected because the extra water usage is misunderstood as normal.